moehami/pet-4/posts/kangaroo-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "15+ Hopping Kangaroo Names Roo & Skippy"
-date: "2025-01-01"
+date: "2024-11-22"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your hopping kangaroo!
+Explore our list of 15+ hopping and unique kangaroo names, inspired by their powerful legs and playful nature."
-readTime: "6 mins read"
+readTime: "9 min read"
 ---

 **Kangaroo Names: The Ultimate Guide to Naming Your Kangaroo**